oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 Following the Stack creation wizard, the subsequent step prompts for variables values.
 Please see the **Input Variables** section above for the variables description.

-Some variables, like *VCN CIDR Block* for instance, are defaulted in the configuration's variables.tf file and must be reviewed and reassigned values as needed.
+Some variables, like *List of CIDR blocks for the VCNs to be created* for instance, are defaulted in the configuration's variables.tf file and should be reviewed and reassigned values as needed.

 ![Folder Stack](images/ZipStack_3.png)